Michael Bay's unrealized projects: Duke Nukem

-Life on Mars film
+Life on Mars

 On 11 April 2018, Bay signed on to produce the adaptation of Cecil Castellucci's short story We Have Always Lived on Mars, which is retitled Life on Mars, with John Krasinski directing and producing the movie.

-I Am Yours film
+I Am Yours

 On 13 June 2018, Bay will co-produce Ryan Belenzon and Jeffrey Gelber's thriller I Am Yours, along with Tyler Perry.
 There have been no further announcements since.

-Happy Anniversary film
+Happy Anniversary

 On 19 September 2018, Bay will produce Holly Brix's home invasion script Happy Anniversary, through Platinum Dunes.
 There have been no further announcements since.